loderer/jfx4matlab/doc/GeneralInformation/GeneralInformation.md

 functions of the JFXSceneController-class.

 ## Event naming
-In the fxml-file each events name has the prefix "on".
-This prefix is indicating that the registered callback is called when the event is triggered.
+In the fxml-file, each events name has the prefix "on".
+This prefix is indicating, that the registered callback is called, when the event is triggered.
 If you want to handle an event within the "handleSceneEvent"- or "handleStageEvent"-functions, the events name does not contain this prefix anymore!

 ## Initialize scenes
-Basically the initialization of a scene and the dissolving of gui-elements should take place in the "initScene"-function of the JFXSceneController.
+Basically the initialization of a scene and the resolution of gui-elements should take place in the "initScene"-function of the JFXSceneController.
 This ensures that both actions happen at the right time.

 ## Close windows
 By default windows can be closed by clicking on the cross in the upper right corner.
 To close windows programmatically, you can call the functions
 - "close" and
 - "forceClose"

 of the JFXSceneController-class.

 <b>Watch out!</b> -If you call "forceClose", the [pre close conditions](../PreCloseCheck/PreCloseCheck.md) are <b>not</b> evaluated.